smartcontractkit/chainlink-evm/contracts/README.md

 $ npm install @chainlink/contracts --save
 ```

-## Setup
+## Setup & Installation

 For use in Solidity projects, further configuration is required.

-This package relies on [remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) to resolve import paths within your Solidity project(s).
+This package relies on Solidity [remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) to resolve import paths within your Solidity project(s).
 Each tool may handle [remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) in a different manner.
-In the sections below, you will find detailed instructions on this process for popular tools.

-Refer to the [Solidity remapping documentation](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) for more information.
+In the sections below, you will find detailed instructions on this process for supported tools.

 <details id="foundry">
-<summary>Foundry</summary>
+<summary>Foundry & Forge</summary>

 ### Step 1: Install the package